DangerMouseB/VLMessaging/py/vlmessaging/docs/implementation-details.md

 but faster and implemented in Cython using libuv.

+## Timeout units - milliseconds vs seconds ##

+Google's AI Overviews says milliseonds are more modern.
+Not married to this but would need a good reason to change.

 ## LEARNING ##
 - in asyncio a "task" is a stack, a "future" is an object that is awaiting a reply
 - asyncio.create_task(...) schedules a coroutine to run in the background and returns a Task object.
 - A Task is defined by the asyncio library in Python, not by the Python language itself.
 It is an object that wraps and manages the execution of a coroutine within an event loop.
 Other async libraries (like Trio) have their own task concepts, but Task as a class is from asyncio.

+## ABSTRACTING EVENT LIB AND SOCKET LIB ##

+In the first cut we're using nng (via pynng) for sockets and asyncio for event loop.
+We have an abstraction layer so potellially we can swap to another socket library (e.g. zeromq) or another event loop library (e.g. trio) in the future.

 ## IMPLEMENTATION ##